LLDevLab/lldevcpu/Readme.md

 	- 110 - reserved
 	- 111 - reserved
 - Bit 10: Start send.
 If device is a master, switching this bit from 0 to 1 indicate, that i2c start signal must be send. "i2c bus status" bit in
-"i2c status register" will indicate the status of sending start signal.
+"i2c status register" will indicate the status of i2c bus.
 If this flag is switching from 0 to 1 during transferring data, rstart signal will be generated.
 If device is a slave, this flag will be ignored.
 - Bit 9: Stop send.
 If device is a master, switching this bit from 0 to 1 indicate, that i2c stop signal must be send. "i2c bus status" bit in
-"i2c status register" will indicate the status of sending stop signal.
+"i2c status register" will indicate the status of i2c bus.
 If device is a slave, this flag will be ignored.
-- Bit 8: Data send.
-Switching this bit from 0 to 1 indicate, that new byte of data must be send. "i2c bus status" bit in "i2c status register" will indicate the status of sending data.
+- Bit 8: Data send/receive.
+Switching this bit from 0 to 1 indicate, that new byte of data must be send/receive. "i2c bus status" bit in "i2c status register" will indicate the status of i2c bus.
 	- NB!
-Before switching this flag to 1, actual data should be already loaded into "I2C data input/output register"
+If data is sending then before switching this flag to 1, actual data should be already loaded into "I2C data input/output register"
 - Bit 7: R/W state:
 	- 0 - Indicate, that byte of data should be send to i2c interface.
-	- 1 - Indicate, that byte of data should be read from i2c interface.
+	- 1 - Indicate, that byte of data should be receiving from i2c interface.

 #### I2C address register
 - 16 bit register.
 If device is a master, this register is not used.
 If device is a slave, least significant byte of this register holds device's address.